May 1, 2025

 Best Australian Carbon Calculators.

 This month, we road-test carbon calculators to see which ones deliver the best user experience.
-A carbon calculator is a great tool to determine your impact and from there take personal climate action.
-Most calculators collect data from you over a number of categories.
-All include the 4 main areas of transport, energy, water and waste, and some go further to gather information on travel, food & drink and how many particular purchases you make a year.
+A carbon calculator is a great tool to determine your impact and then take personal climate action.
+The calculators collect data from you over a number of categories such as transport, energy, water and waste.
+Some go further to gather information on travel, food & drink and how many purchases you make a year.

-We concentrated on Australian calculators and ones that are more geared towards individuals rather than companies and organisations.
+For this list, we concentrated on Australian calculators.
 All had their merits, all were free and all are only as good as the data you input.

 Listed in order of preference.